Ring in the Chinese New Year in London

-The colour red is powerful and positive in Chinese tradition as it symbolises fire, which will scare away evil spirits.
+The color red is powerful and positive in Chinese tradition as it symbolizes fire, which will scare away evil spirits.
 Traditionally, adults give children ‘red packets’ at Chinese New Year.
 These packets are red envelopes with money and sweets inside them, to wish children health and a long life.

 The Chinese New Year festivities usually end with a lantern festival, in which glowing paper lanterns are hung or carried by people in the moonlight.

-In 2014 the Chinese New Year falls on 31 January, and this year Chinese communities will celebrate the Year of the Horse.
-Those born in the year of the horse are said to be clever and kind, animated and popular, and make good friends.
+In 2018 the Chinese New Year falls on 16th of February, and this year Chinese communities will celebrate the Year of the Dog.
+Those born in the year of the do are said to be communicative, responsible, honest, smart and make good friends.

-London’s Chinese New Year celebrations in 2013 attracted around half a million people, and 2014 should be just as popular.
-The Year of the Horse is set to be celebrated in style in the capital with a series of great events taking place.
+The Year of the Dog is set to be celebrated in style in the capital with a series of great events taking place.

-Visitors can learn more about the rich history of China at some of London’s top museums.
-The Victoria and Albert Museum hosts the digital installation ‘Masterpieces of Chinese Painting: Digital Dragons’ until 16 March.
-Here, visitors can step ‘in’ to Chinese scrolls, and interact with the people, creatures and landscapes within.
-The Museum also features many objects from Chinese past, with galleries dedicated to Chinese art and sculpture.
+Visitors can learn more about the rich history of China at London’s top museums such as The Victoria and Albert Museum.
+The Museum features many objects from Chinese past, with galleries dedicated to Chinese art and sculpture.

 The British Museum is also a fantastic place to visit to learn more about Chinese history, and has special galleries on Chinese objects.
 Visitors can see different uses of Chinese jade, admire hundreds of Chinese ceramics, and explore objects in the China, South Asia and Southeast Asia gallery.